 For Immediate Release

-19th Evergreen Jazz Festival Set for July 24-26
+Landmark 20th Evergreen Jazz Festival Set for Jul 28-30

-Nationally known for its combination of top bands, intimate venues and appealing mountain setting, the Evergreen Jazz Festival will offer over 80 hours of live traditional jazz ranging from Dixieland to ragtime to blues, boogie-woogie and swing.
-This year's lineup includes two bands making their first-ever appearances in Evergreen:
+Nationally known for its combination of top bands, intimate venues and picturesque setting, the Evergreen Jazz Festival will again offer over 80 hours of live traditional jazz ranging from Dixieland to ragtime to blues, boogie-woogie and swing.

-Several times each day between sets, Dance Showcase segments will provide authentic demonstrations of Jazz Age dances such as the Jitterbug, Lindy Hop and Black Bottom.
-Complete with period costumes, the dancers add another dimension to the weekend celebration of America’s unique art form.
+Several times between sets, Dance Showcase segments will provide authentic demonstrations of Jazz Age dances such as the Charleston, Lindy Hop and Jitter Bug.
+Complete with period costumes, the dancers add another dimension to the weekend celebration of America’s unique performing art.

 Dancing is encouraged in all venues.
 Friday night is designated as Dance Night in the Lake House, with bands delivering music especially for dancing.
 It all starts at 6:00 pm, and the Festival has extended the Lake House closing time to 11 pm Friday.